AizazSharif/aizazsharif.github.io/about.md

  - Optical Character Recognition
  - Deep Learning
- - Banking Solutions and ETL
+ - Banking Solutions and Databases
  - Full Stack Web Development

 Currently I am pursuing Masters in Computer Science as a Researcher.
 My area of research surrounds to: